-- Living on a fault line but becoming complacent about the earthquake risk, e.g., initially maintaining a preparedness kit when first living in Vancouver, but not maintaining it now. - An inability of emergency services to operate in case of a major disaster - Difficulties with addressing these future risks, despite the high risks, because of having to address the problems of today.
+- Living on a fault line but becoming complacent about the earthquake risk, e.g., initially maintaining a preparedness kit when first living in Vancouver, but not maintaining it now. - An inability of emergency services to operate in case of a major disaster. - Difficulties with addressing these future risks, because of a need to address the problems of today.